Cetaceans Frequently Asked Questions

 Are Cetaceans intelligent?

 Most scientist agree that intelligent animals should exhibit a awareness of self, a capacity for language, creativity, memory, and the ability to reason and solve abstract problems.
-Cetaceans, particularly dolphins, are able to imitate and sounds and behaviors, learn rules for solving abstract problems, create sentences and solve simple mathematical problems.
+Cetaceans, particularly dolphins, are able to imitate sounds and behaviors, learn rules for solving abstract problems, create sentences and solve simple mathematical problems.
 Dolphins, sperm whales, orcas and humpback exhibit cultural attributes and language capabilities.
 Dolphins have demonstrated behaviors that suggest an awareness of self, such as recognizing themselves in a mirror.
 Are cetaceans intelligent?
 The evidence seems to tell us they are.

 FAQ above prepared by 2014 apprentice: Genesis Vazquez, FAQ below prepared by 2014 apprentice: Reymond Calderon Latimer